t100n/jQuery-Knob/README.md

 - downward compatible ; overloads an input element.

 Data values:
+* width - Width of the containing element for the Knob
+* height - Height of the containing element for the Knob
+* min - Minimum possible value for the Knob
+* max - Maximum possible value for the Knob
+* value - Current value for the Knob
-* display - Value for the display of the element: inline, block, etc. Defaults to block.
+* display - Value for the display of the element: inline, block, etc. Defaults to block

 Example
 -------